 I publish one free essay here every week.
 They’re usually a mix of answers to the questions you submit (like why are all the Boomers on diets, or but, what about health?), short rants, and reported explorations of how we relate to food, health, and our bodies.
 I’m also deep into research for my next book, so sometimes you get outtakes, behind-the-scenes peeks, and the little research snippets that I can’t stop thinking about.

-I also run one audio newsletter per week.
-These conversations are sometimes their own stand-alone thing.
-More often they'll be a way to deepen the conversation started by a recent essay, and to introduce you to more of the researchers, healthcare providers, activists and other brilliant folks that I rely on to challenge and shape my own thinking around the questions we explore here.
+I also host the Burnt Toast Podcast.
+These interviews are often a way to deepen the conversation started by a recent essay, and to introduce you to more of the researchers, healthcare providers, activists and other brilliant folks that I rely on to challenge and shape my own thinking around the questions we explore here.
 You can listen right here in your email, or subscribe directly to Burnt Toast in Apple Podcasts, Spotify, Stitcher, and Pocket Casts.
 Oh — and if you’d rather read, I also include transcripts (lightly edited and condensed for clarity).
-Audio newsletters with guests are free for everyone; you can hit play right in your email or download these to your podcast player.
-Once or twice a month I run Virginia Q&A episodes just for paid subscribers.

 Paid subscribers get full access to my monthly Ask Virginia column, subscriber-only bonus podcast episodes, and our weekly Friday Threads.
 Sometimes we continue a conversation started by a recent essay or audio newsletter; sometimes we talk about navigating diet culture more generally (and especially as a parent).
 This is a fun, safe, supportive and 100% anti-diet community.